benkrichman/geocontour/README.md

 #### geocontour.contourutil.clean()
 Returns a cleaned contour that will pass checks
   - Mainly used internally for contour trace functions

+#### geocontour.contourutil.fancysearch()
+Returns a contoursearch that is visually more easy to follow

 ### geocontour